Syeda-Noor-e-Sehar-Ali/K-Mean-Clustring/README.md

 # K-Mean-Clustring
-This code contains the functionality of kmean clustering
+This code contains the functionality of kmean clustering.K-Means Clustering partitions data into k clusters by iteratively assigning points to the nearest centroid and updating centroids based on the mean of assigned points.
+It aims to minimize the sum of squared distances within each cluster.
+Convergence occurs when centroids stabilize or after a set number of iterations.
+The algorithm is widely used for clustering tasks in unsupervised learning, providing insights into data structure and patterns.